slomasov/BIOS270-AU25/Data/Data.md

 Review the `create_protein_h5.sh` and `create_protein_h5.py` scripts.
 Make sure you understand their functionality.
 You won't need to run these scripts as they take a few hours to complete.

-Explain why the following chunk configuration makes sense - what kind of data access pattern is expected, and why does this align with biological use cases?
+Explain why the following chunk configuration makes sense - what kind of data access pattern is expected, and why does this align with biological use cases? - expected 2d numpy data, probably good for batch loading for efficiency.
+Unsure about medical alignment - probably row-wise is good for memory efficiency

 ```python
 chunk_size = 1000